 His article, “How I got 2.3 million app downloads (without spending a cent on marketing)” is an extremely good one and a must-read for anyone.

 • If your app is big enough, you should be able to amplify the effect of a discount by reaching out to journalists at different sites that review apps.

 • You may choose to complement your campaign with a ‘FreeAppOfTheDay’ promotion to further increase your user engagement.
-See it as kind of demo time for your product.
+See it as a kind of demo time for your product.